 Joan was an original Board member of the Institute for Citizen-Centred Service and is currently serving as a Fellow of the Institute.
 The mission of the ICCS is to promote high levels of citizen satisfaction with public sector service delivery through research and other initiatives to promote service quality and innovation.
 Joan is a graduate of the University of Toronto (M.Sc.
 Urban and Regional Planning) and the University of Alberta (B.A.
 Honours Geography).

-Aaron finished a many year sabbatical in June, 2012.
-Before that, Aaron co-founded CanadaHelps and led it for the first two years.
-In 2002, he co-founded Vartana which tried to launch a new financial institution for the social sector, and was part of a small group that advocated for the government to invest into social enterprise.
+Aaron’s previously worked with the Guggenheim on an urban labs project, co-founded a pilot social enterprise to address housing issues in Mumbai slums, and explored neighbourhood life.
+Pre-sabbatical he co-founded CanadaHelps and led it for the first two years.
+He also co-founded Vartana which tried to launch a new financial institution for the social sector, and was part of a small group that advocated for the government to invest into social enterprise.

-For his work as a social entrepreneur he was named an Ashoka Fellow, and a World Economic Forum Young Global Leader.
-Aaron has completed a degree with a minor in Economics from Queen’s University, and studied at Oxford University as a Skoll Scholar.
-He has also completed an executive education program at Harvard University’s Kennedy School.
+Aaron is an Ashoka Fellow and a World Economic Forum Young Global Leader.
+Aaron completed a degree with a minor in Economics from Queen’s University, studied at Oxford University as a Skoll Scholar, and completed an executive education program at Harvard.

-Aaron Pereira was born in Goa, and grew up in India, the Middle East, and Canada.
-He now loves making his home in Paris and India.
+Aaron Pereira was born in Goa, and grew up in India, the Middle East, and North America.
+He now loves making his home in Paris, with a lot of time in India.

 Jesse Rasch is the founder and managing director of Hedgewood, an investment firm focused on making value-oriented investments.
 Jesse has founded, built and successfully sold several businesses over the past 15 years, including the sale of InQuent and WebHosting.Com to AT&T, a transaction valued at over $350MM.